relaycc/.github/profile/README.md

 The team was working to fix this problem by inventing a wallet messenger in the Elixir language, then very happily the beta release of XMTP in April solved many of the web3 communication needs.

 Relay’s goal is to provide open-source tools and products on top of XMTP, and create the best place for web3 identities to share, transact, and communicate.
 Today, use your wallet to chat with friends, groups, or anons now at relay.cc, and Receiver is coming soon to bring XMTP messaging to all your favorite web3 sites.

+# Get Involved

+Our Issues and Pull Requests are active, and we invite any community members to add their own integrations or site-specific functionality into the chat.
+An example would be adding Seaport order confirmation, or Uniswap Swap widget.
+Please join our Discord and discuss.